Last Updated on August 19, 2023

 Known for its Bad Penny Brown Ale and laid-back vibe, Big Boss Brewing Company was started in 2006 by Geoff Lamb and Brewmaster Brad Wynn.
 Together, they set out to brew a beer for people who enjoy a variety of styles.

 Based on the Raleigh taproom offerings, the two certainly achieved that goal.
 At Big Boss, you can find everything from ales to barleywine to porters.
-And if you’d like to find some food after some pints, their amazing food is featured in our guide to restaurants in Raleigh!
+And if you’d like to see some food after some pints, their excellent food is featured in our guide to restaurants in Raleigh!

 Our Favorite Beer: Red Devils, a New England IPA that is the brewery’s contribution to the Ales for ALS charitable program.